The GFSC’s objectives are:

 Principles of good regulation

-In metting our statutory objectives, we will have regard to several principles of good regulation -
+In meeting our statutory objectives, we will have regard to several principles of good regulation -

 - The need to use our resources in the most efficient, effective and economic way;

 - The duty to manage a business falls upon the senior management of that business.
-The Directors of a licence holder, both executive and non-executive have ultimate responsibility for ensuring that the business is properly run and operates in accordance with regulatory requirements;
+The Directors of a regulated firm, both executive and non-executive have ultimate responsibility for ensuring that the business is properly run and operates in accordance with regulatory requirements;

 - The condition or restriction which is imposed upon authorised firms should be commensurate with the benefits expected to result from such action, so ensuring that the GFSC is proportionate in mitigating risks to our objectives;